LidiaKovac/easy-select-react/README.md

 | `single__option`  | Height of options, padding, border + bg color.      |

 ### **React**:

+> If you are already working on an app create with `create-react-app` you will not need to install anything.

 #### Interfaces:
 | Interface     | Use                                                 |
 | ------------- | --------------------------------------------------- |